MicrosoftDocs/dynamics-365-ai/ai-docs/sales/dynamics365-sales-insights-app-home-page.md

 > [!div class="mx-imgBorder"]
 > ![Comparison of Talk-to-listen ratio](media/si-app-talk-to-listen-ratio.png "Comparison of Talk-to-listen ratio")

-In this example, you can observe that the top sellers talk (60%) more than listen (40%) to customers compared to the team’s average of talk (50%) to listen (50%).
+In this example, you can observe that the top sellers talk (59%) more than listen (41%) to customers compared to the team’s average of talk (61%) to listen (39%).
 Through this insight, you can learn that talking more is helping the top seller generate revenue, and you can make it as a best practice for other sellers to follow.

-### What are they talking about
+Select **Show details** and the [Teams overview](../sales/conversation-intelligence-team-overview.md) page opens with details on each seller's talk verus listen ratio with customers.

+### Best practice keywords

 This insight shows the keywords that are used by the top sellers use more frequently in conversations with customers.
 By analyzing this insight, you can understand what words the top sellers use that helps them to close deals and generate revenue.